bekk/bekk-christmas/post/functional/schönfinkelisation-and-partial-application.md

 log : LogConfig -> Message -> Cmd msg
 ```

-The function require a configuration type and a message.
+The function requires a configuration type and a message.
 Depending on the configuration, the message might be logged to a backend service or maybe to the browser console.
 To specify the configuration everywhere we need to log something would be rather cumbersome.
 Instead we can just partially apply `log` to the configuration once, and use the resulting function in the rest of the application!

 The more used you get to functional programming, the more places you will find where a partially applied function is exactly what you need.

 ## Schönfinkeli-what-now?

 The name _currying_ is a reference to the American logician Haskell Brooks Curry.
-(If the name sounds familiar, that's no coincidence.
-Curry is quite popular among computer scientists, and has in fact _three_ languages named after him: [Haskell](https://www.haskell.org/), [Brook](http://graphics.stanford.edu/projects/brookgpu/) and [Curry](https://www-ps.informatik.uni-kiel.de/currywiki/)…)
+(If the name sounds familiar, that's no coincidence: Mr. Curry is quite popular among computer scientists, and has in fact _three_ languages named after him: [Haskell](https://www.haskell.org/), [Brook](http://graphics.stanford.edu/projects/brookgpu/) and [Curry](https://www-ps.informatik.uni-kiel.de/currywiki/)…)

 However, he was not the one to discover the technique of _currying_.
 The Russian logician and mathematician Moses Ilyich Schönfinkel had already described the concept previously, and was in fact attributed by Curry for doing it.
 So, maybe we should start to refer to it as _schönfinkelisation_ instead?